hyphanet/plugin-Freetalk/README.md

 * using the [WebOfTrust](https://github.com/xor-freenet/plugin-WebOfTrust) plugin for spam filtering instead of a single-use trust system to ensure user identities can be used across different Freenet plugins such as FlogHelper and Sone.

+## Usage

+As of 2018 Freetalk is currently in development by [xor-freenet](https://github.com/xor-freenet) and **NOT** intended to be used.
+It has severe performance issues which need to be fixed first.

+If you use it nevertheless be aware that all messages will be deleted at some point in the future.
+That will be necessary to conduct major performance improvement changes without having to spent months upon writing code for backwards compatibility.
+Sorry :)

 ## Compiling